Yorkshire CD books

 In order to give you a better idea of the information in the book the following items are available here on line:

-The above Acrobat file was extracted from the CDrom and shows the quality of the images.
+The above Acrobat file was extracted from the main pdf file and shows the quality of the images.
 You will need at least version 5 of Acrobat to open this file.
 If you do not have an up to date version please go to the Adobe web-site to obtain a free version of Acrobat Reader.

 Langdale's Topographical Dictionary, 1822: